OpenNeuroDerivatives/ds003606-fmriprep/README.md

 # ds003606 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003606](https://openneuro.org/datasets/ds003606).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003606](https://openneuro.org/datasets/ds003606).

 ## Methods